 The condition of your vehicle, whether it runs or not, has nothing to do with the loan requirements that say you must pay on your loan until the debt is paid off.
 If you do not pay for the car it will be repossessed, sold at auction and you will be contacted to pay the remainder of your loan plus the added towing, storage, legal fees and even court costs if sued so that they receive a judgment against you.

 Instead of putting yourself in this position, it may be better to get quotes on the cost of repairing the vehicle to see if it is reasonable to have it fixed or not.
 If it is not, then you should still continue to pay on the vehicle.
 You may see if your lien holder will allow you to sell it for salvage and place that money towards the balance you still owe.
 You will need to continue to pay for the vehicle until it is paid off unless you want a black mark on your credit report.

 A repossession or notation of failure to pay for your vehicle on your credit report will make it not only difficult to finance another vehicle in the future but can affect your auto insurance rates.

 If your credit history or score will be looked to determine your cost of car insurance depends both upon your state insurance laws and an insurance company's rating system.
 If your state's laws allow insurance carriers to use your credit report as part of the rating system, and your insurance company in turn decides to use your credit history as one factor that they use to determine rates, than if you have a good or bad credit score could affect your insurance premiums.

-If you do let your vehicle be repossessed due to your circumstances then your car insurance rates may rise.
-If that is the case the best thing you can do is shop around and make sure you are getting the most affordable auto insurance premiums possible.
-CarInsurance.com offers free auto insurance rate quotes online.
+If you do let your vehicle be repossessed due to your circumstances, then your car insurance rates may rise.
+If that is the case, the best thing you can do is compare insurance companies to make sure you are getting the best premiums possible.